About us

 We’re uniquely positioned in the health care delivery, academic, and research worlds, and we use our strengths and partnerships to improve medicine for all Americans.

 Our primary academic affiliate is the University of Pittsburgh.
-The partnership began 40 years ago and has grown during the last 20.
-Each year, we welcome 550 interns, residents, and fellows from the university.
+Each year, we welcome hundreds of interns, residents, and fellows from the university and through other academic affiliation agreements.
 We’re also affiliated with hundreds of associated health educational programs in fields such as nursing, clinical pastoral care, pharmacy, and more.

 We maintain a respected presence in the continuing education of VA health care professionals nationwide.
 Ours is one of only a few VA facilities that holds advanced-level certification in the Simulation, Learning, Education, and Research Network (SimLEARN).
 Its state-of-the-art Simulation Center, which opened in 2018, has expanded learning opportunities for VA employees.
 Current simulation-based trainings focus on scenarios that health care professionals encounter; these include mental health emergencies, code response, and inpatient suicide attempts (with plans to expand suicide-prevention scenarios).